ABC Suspends Reporter Over 'Serious Error' In Michael Flynn Coverage

 ABC News’ mistake, sadly, overshadowed other aspects of their report — like the fact that Flynn is indeed cooperating with Robert Mueller — that Flynn himself confirmed in a statement: “My guilty plea and agreement to cooperate with the Special Counsel’s Office reflect a decision I made in the best interests of my family and our country.”

-The error certainly won’t stop Trump from continuing to rail about “fake news,” although Trump hasn’t done himself any favors by tweeting that he fired Flynn because he lied to the FBI, a move that could signal obstruction of justice because it means that he realized that Flynn was guilty when he urged James Comey to kill the investigation into “good guy” Flynn.
-And more developments are inevitably on the way, for Mueller hasn’t even come close to revealing his hand yet.
+The error certainly won’t stop Trump from continuing to rail about “fake news,” although Trump hasn’t done himself any favors by tweeting that he fired Flynn because he lied to the FBI, a move that could signal obstruction of justice because it means that he realized that Flynn was guilty when he urged James Comey to kill the investigation into the “good guy.”
+And more developments are inevitably on the way, for Mueller hasn’t come close to revealing his hand yet.

 (Via ABC News)